gbengafagbola/GemCommerce-Test/README.md

 The key challenge was making it work smoothly on both desktop (mouse) and mobile (touch), which required handling both event types and preventing default behaviors where needed.

+**Image Rotation:** The `dog-food-bowl-A.png` image is rotated 180 degrees counter-clockwise using CSS `transform: rotate(-180deg)` to achieve the perfect positioning as specified in the design mockup.

 ### Responsive Design

 I went with a mobile-first approach using Tailwind's breakpoints.
 The grid layouts switch from single column on mobile to two/three columns on larger screens.
 For typography, I used CSS `clamp()` so the text scales smoothly between breakpoints instead of jumping at specific widths.